File

 - db.sqlite3 ← dynamic data storage

-Directoryfiles/ ← internal files accessible at the /files/ path
+Directoryfiles/ ← /files/ path for internal assets

 - screenshot.png

-You can access these files through the image/file picker components.
-Eidos already supports basic file storage and management, and future versions will add enhancements such as OCR text extraction and semantic search.
-All files are stored under .eidos/files/ for easier management and synchronization.
+Eidos already supports basic file storage and management, with future versions planned to include enhancements like OCR text extraction and semantic search.
+All files are managed centrally by Eidos and bundled for easy synchronization.

-Section titled “Mounted folders”Directory/Users/eidos/Music/ ← mounted as /@/audio/
+Section titled “2.
+Mounted Folders (External Files /@/)”Directory/Users/eidos/Music/ ← mounted as /@/audio/

 - song.mp3